 We can use other types of evidence to prove your case.
 Be sure to keep all correspondence that pertains to your situation, as we can also use this information to back up your side of the story.
 Also, keep in mind that Florida Statutes §95.11(4)(b) may limit the amount of time you have to act, so consider your legal options today.

-Healthcare Providers must Render their Field’s Standard of Care
+Healthcare Providers must Provide their Field’s Standard of Care

 The periods before and during birth are critical for a mother and her child.
 Physicians must be extremely cautious in monitoring both patients throughout the pregnancy and during delivery.
 The slightest error can result in serious birthing injuries that permanently affect the baby and mother.